How to Find All Office 365 Groups using PowerShell?

 get office 365 group using powershell

-You may query specific properties of the Office 365 group by,
+You may query specific properties of the Office 365 group objects:

-Similarly, to get an Office 365 group ID using PowerShell, use:
+Similarly, to get an Office 365 group ID using PowerShell, use the Identity parameter:

 Get-UnifiedGroup -Identity "Marketing" | Select ID